Ground (electricity): Impedance grounding

 Distribution power systems may be solidly grounded, with one circuit conductor directly connected to an earth grounding electrode system.
 Alternatively, some amount of electrical impedance may be connected between the distribution system and ground, to limit the current that can flow to earth.
 The impedance may be a resistor, or an inductor (coil).
 In a high-impedance grounded system, the fault current is limited to a few amperes (exact values depend on the voltage class of the system); a low-impedance grounded system will permit several hundred amperes to flow on a fault.
-A large solidly grounded distribution system may have thousands of amperes of ground fault current.
+A large solidly grounded distribution system may have tens of thousands of amperes of ground fault current.

-In a polyphase AC system, an artificial neutral grounding system may be used.
-Although no phase conductor is directly connected to ground, a specially constructed transformer (a "zig zag" transformer) blocks the power frequency current from flowing to earth, but allows any leakage or transient current to flow to ground.
+In a polyphase AC system, the instantaneous vector sum of the phases is zero.
+This neutral point is commonly used to refer the phase voltages to earth ground instead of connecting one of the phase conductors to earth.
+Any Δ-Y (delta-wye) connected transformer may be used for the purpose.
+A nine winding transformer (a "zig zag" transformer) may be used to balance the phase currents of a delta connected source with an unbalanced load.

 Low-resistance grounding systems use a neutral grounding resistor (NGR) to limit the fault current to 25 A or greater.
 Low resistance grounding systems will have a time rating (say, 10 seconds) that indicates how long the resistor can carry the fault current before overheating.
 A ground fault protection relay must trip the breaker to protect the circuit before overheating of the resistor occurs.

 High-resistance grounding (HRG) systems use an NGR to limit the fault current to 25 A or less.
 They have a continuous rating, and are designed to operate with a single-ground fault.
 This means that the system will not immediately trip on the first ground fault.
 If a second ground fault occurs, a ground fault protection relay must trip the breaker to protect the circuit.
 On an HRG system, a sensing resistor is used to continuously monitor system continuity.
 If an open-circuit is detected (e.g., due to a broken weld on the NGR), the monitoring device will sense voltage through the sensing resistor and trip the breaker.
 Without a sensing resistor, the system could continue to operate without ground protection (since an open circuit condition would mask the ground fault) and transient overvoltages could occur.